artoo-git/OpenPhoda-SeV/README.md

 ## What is Open Phoda-SeV?

-Open Phoda-SeV is a shortened electronic version of the PHODA (Photograph Series of Daily Activities), a diagnostic tool using which uses photographs to determine the threat value of different physical activities and movements.
+OpenPhoda-SeV is a shortened electronic version of the PHODA (Photograph Series of Daily Activities), a diagnostic tool using which uses photographs to determine the threat value of different physical activities and movements.
 Exactly like Phoda-SeV this tool offers a quick and simple way for therapists to create a fear hierarchy for patients that may be influenced by some degree of fear of movement.

 ### Screenshots